Paper Crafts for Thanksgiving!

 The presence of extended family and friends and the chance to make and eat our special Thanksgiving recipes (like our family’s huge pumpkin gingerbread cookies) all make Thanksgiving special.

-But the chance to consider what we are grateful for leading up to Thanksgiving is a not-to-be-missed opportunity (character training).
+But the chance to consider what we are grateful for leading up to Thanksgiving is a not-to-be-missed opportunity for character training.

 As far as Thanksgiving crafts go I especially LOVE paper crafts – they are fun for multi-age siblings (and mom!) , inexpensive, and not terribly time-consuming.

-Editor’s Note: this post includes an affiliate link.
-We are part of the Amazon Affiliate program, so should you buy a book from one of our links, we might earn a few cents on your purchase, at no additional cost to you.
+Editor’s Note: this post includes affiliate links.
+We are part of the Amazon Affiliate program, so if you buy a book from one of our links, we could earn a few cents, at no extra cost to you.
 Thank you for supporting us in this way!

 Paper Crafts for Thanksgiving